jamesawhiteiii/cidse-ubuntu/README.md

 #### /deploy/preseed/install/fse/fse_env

 This file contains the text string of the Git branch you want to pull files from.
 This would allow you to change a USB drive to pull files from either a dev or testing branch versus the live 'master' production branch.
-All the scripts listed above will look to this file to make a decision on where to wget live file from.
+All the scripts listed above will look to this file to make a decision on where to wget live files from.